NadiiaBulmak/support-agent/README.md

 People often need a clear explanation of CBT concepts or a safe starting point for self-reflection before they can decide what kind of human support they need.
 A first-line assistant can answer repeatable educational questions, ground its answers in curated material, and identify requests that require refusal or human escalation.

+The business value is deliberately bounded: automate repetitive low-risk CBT psychoeducation questions, provide grounded first-line support, and route medical, unsafe, and crisis scenarios away from automatic handling.
 This project demonstrates that workflow end to end.
-It is an educational support tool, not a medical or emergency service.
+It is an educational support tool, not an autonomous mental-health or medical assistant and not an emergency service.

 ## What The Agent Does